desmos-labs/desmos/x/posts/spec/02-concepts.md

 The question of the poll.

 ### Provided answers
-The possible answers choices the users have to reply the poll.
-They are represented by a `ProvidedAnswer` structure.
+The possible answers the users can chose from to reply the poll.
+They are each an instance of `ProvidedAnswer`.

 #### Provided Answer
 The representation of a provided answer for a poll.